-Azimuthal positioning is assured with the help of 3 keys welded to the upper shell and corresponding slots in the core barrel, as well as with the help of 6 keys welded to the barrel and corresponding slots in the lower plate of block of guide tubes.
+Azimuthal positioning is assured with the help of three keys welded to the upper shell and corresponding slots in the core barrel, as well as with the help of six keys welded to the barrel and corresponding slots in the lower plate of the block of guide tubes.
 Positioning of the block of guide tubes allows unrestricted radial and axial thermal expansions with respect to the core barrel and reactor head.

-The overall dimensions of block of guide tubes are: height, 8292 mm, external diameter of lower plate, 3550 mm.
+The overall dimensions of the block of guide tubes are: height, 8,292 mm, external diameter of lower plate, 3,550 mm.

-In the original design the surveillance specimens of RPV materials to monitor thermal ageing are attached to the inside surface of upper shell.
+In the original design the surveillance specimens of RPV materials to monitor thermal ageing are attached to the inside surface of the upper shell.